Charging Cycle Of A Lead Acid Battery .

 Lead-acid batteries require a lead-acid charger, while AGM batteries need an AGM-compatible charger.
 Charging times can vary widely; depending on their condition, lead-acid batteries can take 4-8 hours to charge fully with a standard charger.
 It is essential to match the charger to the specific battery type.

-FAQs about Is it normal for the charging battery current to be zero
+FAQs about What happens if the battery charging current is zero

 Should you charge a battery before it hits 0?